Clements Worldwide: History

 Following the establishment of the company's first wholly owned international subsidiary in London in 2010, Clements International rebranded and became Clements Worldwide in 2011.
 On March 20, 2013, Clements Worldwide opened its third international office, in Dubai.

 In 2010, Clements became licensed by the UK's Financial Services Authority (FSA) following its acquisition of the International Vehicle Risk Management (IVRM) business from Lockton Companies.

 On February 20, 2013, Clements Worldwide announced its acquisition of UK-based expat insurance provider Italsure.

-Products and Services

-Clements Worldwide offers personal and commercial insurance products, including car, property, life, health, and specialty and high-risk insurance such as kidnap & ransom and political violence.